RE-Price-Predictor/ml-predictor/README.md

 We also wanted to understand what, if any, limitations exist when using the above inputs to predict future house prices

-## Data Summary
+### Data Summary
 Two input data files were used to build the model:
-Historical house sales data for NY state for the past 20+ years that contained zip codes, house sizes, # of beds and baths, dates of house purchases, house prices
+   Historical house sales data for NY state for the past 20+ years that contained:
+      Zip codes
+      Dates of house purchases
+      House prices
+      House sizes
+      Number of beds
+      Number of baths

-Medium household incomes by zip codes in NY state Historical house prices were adjusted to inflation using 3% yearly inflation rate
+   Median household incomes by zip codes in NY state

+Historical house prices were adjusted to inflation using 3% yearly inflation rate

-Random Forrest and Linear Regression were initially used to predict future house prices in NY state
+Random Forest and Linear Regression were initially used to predict future house prices in NY state

-After evaluating initial results, we decided to leverage Random Forrest model that was delivering more accurate predictions compared to Linear Regression
+After evaluating initial results, we decided to leverage Random Forest model that was delivering more accurate predictions compared to Linear Regression